monadplus/dotfiles/README.md

 If you install a new ghc (i.e. nix-env -iA ghcXXX), calling `xmonad --recompile` will fail.

 You need to remove the installed ghc

+> Remove xmonad and ghc from arcolinux installation.
+Use the one from the nix script
+> The default xmonad captures Ctrl+w for screen swapping.

 #### Bluetooth: can't connect/remove device